 Image courtesy of Bigstock.

-This calls for an engineer with a management front such as myself, because it’s not just the technology involved.
+This calls for an engineer with a management front such as myself, because it’s not just about the technology involved.
 It’s also about going back to the factory to negotiate and deal with the design team in regards to implementing the necessary changes; plus dealing with external authorities such as the MHRA (Medicines and Healthcare products Regulatory Agency), who obviously won’t let go after hearing of a medical equipment incident.